THE DOODSON FAMILY HISTORY SITE

 If you're looking for family trees of Doodsons in Australia…

-As you'll see from the family tree PDF file linked from this page, I was able to build a pretty good family tree for the descendants of Robert and Anne Doodson (UPDATED June 2016), who arrived in Australia in 1841.
+As you'll see from the family tree PDF file linked from this page, I was able to build a pretty good family tree for the descendants of Robert and Ann Doodson (minor updates Sept 2019), who arrived in Australia in 1841.
 While there are a few gaps and a couple of uncertainties, this tree is quite large and accounts for many of the Doodsons who have ever lived in Australia (I would guess approaching 75% in fact!).
-Sadly, although I did find records of baptisms for some of the family back in the UK (in the North West, as one would expect), I wasn't able to link Robert and Anne to an existing family tree on our web site.
+Sadly, although I did find records of baptisms for some of the family back in the UK (in the North West, as one would expect), neither I nor Jenny Wall have yet been able to link Robert and Ann to an existing family tree on our web site.
 You should be warned that because there were some pretty big families in this Australian tree the PDF is very, very wide.
 You will probably have to zoom in a lot, and I recommend downloading the PDF file and zooming in on your computer.
 Looking at this PDF on a mobile device is quite a challenge!